Central Illinois' On-Line Broadcast Museum

 Archive of American Television

-By 1939, Paramount was encouraged to get into the television business, by Leonard H. Goldenson, an up-and-coming corporate lawyer at Paramount.
+By 1939, Paramount was encouraged to get into the television business by Leonard H. Goldenson, an up-and-coming corporate lawyer at Paramount.
 (Goldenson would later be the President of ABC from 1953 through 1985.)

-Meanwhile, two other Balaban Brothers, Harry, and Elmer were also theater owners, under the company name of H & E Corporation.
+Meanwhile, two other Balaban Brothers, Harry and Elmer, were also theater owners under the company name of H & E Corporation.
 Most of their holdings were suburban theaters in the Chicago market reaching down into central Illinois.
-They, too, were getting into television station ownership with a number of applications throughout the Midwest.
-Among those were TV stations in Rockford, Illinois(WTVO), and Springfield, Illinois(WICS).
-By 1958, Harry and Elmer along with Plains TV had a stake in the two mentioned Illinois properties, but also KGKO radio in Dallas, Texas; WIL radio in St. Louis; WRIT radio in Milwaukee, Wisconsin; and possibly (although not quite clear) WMCN radio in Grand Rapids, Michigan and KFBI radio in Wichita, Kansas.
+They, too, were getting into television station ownership with several applications throughout the Midwest.
+TV stations in Rockford, Illinois(WTVO) and Springfield, Illinois(WICS) were among those.
+By 1958, Harry and Elmer, along with Plains TV, had a stake in the two mentioned Illinois properties, but also KGKO radio in Dallas, Texas; WIL radio in St. Louis; WRIT radio in Milwaukee, Wisconsin; and possibly (although not quite clear) WMCN radio in Grand Rapids, Michigan and KFBI radio in Wichita, Kansas.

 NBC: Television History Special